Designing Real-time Software

 Once the external interfaces are frozen, select the type of task/tasks that would be most appropriate to handle the interfaces:

 - Single State Machine: The tasks functionality can be implemented in a single state machine.
-The V5.2 Call task in Xenon is a good example of a task of this type.

 - Multiple State Machines: The task manages multiple state machines.
 Such tasks would typically include a dispatcher to distribute the received messages to an appropriate state machine.
 Such tasks would create and delete state machine objects as and when required.
-The E1 Manger in Xenon exemplifies such a task.

 - Multiple Tasks: This type of tasks are similar to the multiple state machine tasks discussed above.
 The main difference is that the task now manages multiple tasks.
 Each of the managed tasks implements a single state machine.
 The manager task is also responsible for creating and deleting the single state machine tasks.
-The V5.2 Manager task is a good example of a task of this category.

 - Complex Task: This type of task would be required in really complex scenarios.
 Here the manager task manages other tasks which might be managing multiple state machines.